meaniebeanie22/meaniebeanie22.github.io/chapters/the-old-sea-dog-at-the-admiral-benbow.md

 # :x capstanbars
 capstan bar. noun. a lever, often wooden, for turning a [:capstan](https://en.wikipedia.org/wiki/Capstan_(nautical)).
 # :x blackdogscary
 This again refers to Black Dog, and paints a picture of how almost everyone saw him - not just Jim.
-He was feared by all, and probably a former member of Flint's crew who the Captain didn't get along with so well.
+He was feared by all, and probably a former member of Flint's crew who the captain didn't get along with so well.
 # :x refusepay
 This goes on for a while, and when Jim and his mother take what they are owed when the pirate dies, it incites a conflict between them (with the Squire and the Doc.) and the pirates (Pew et. al).
 # :x forecapdeath
 Foreshadowing the Captain's stroke due to alcohol, which crippled him for the rest of his (rather short) life.
 # :x chest
-And there's a good reason why - it had all of the Captain's worldy possessions, along with critical documentation of his time as a pirate - if the Doctor or a lawmen had seen it he would be toast.
+And there's a good reason why - it had all of the Captain's worldly possessions, along with critical documentation of his time as a pirate - if the Doctor or a lawmen had seen it he would be toast.